-Feral cats are members of the domestic cat species, just like pet cats, but are not socialized to humans and are therefore not adoptable.
-Cats have been living outdoors near humans for more than 10,000 years.
+Community cats, also called feral cats, are members of the domestic cat species just like pet cats, but are not usually socialized to people and therefore not adoptable.
+Cats have been living outdoors near us for more than 10,000 years.
 They typically live in groups called colonies and have strong social bonds with their colony members.

-Like all animals, feral cats make their home where they find shelter and food, often in close proximity to humans.
+Like all animals, community cats make their home where they find shelter and food, often in close proximity to people.
 We understand that not everyone enjoys having cats in their yards, and these simple tips will help you divert outdoor cats away from certain areas.
 You may also want the cats to stick around; some ideas below will help make areas attractive to cats.
-Coupled with Trap-Neuter-Return and ongoing care, these quick steps can help you coexist with your neighborhood cats.
+Coupled with Trap-Neuter-Return and ongoing care, these quick steps will help you coexist with your neighborhood cats.

 Because feral cats are not socialized and not adoptable, they do not belong in animal pounds or shelters, where virtually 100% of them are killed.
-Instead, feral cats should be neutered, vaccinated, and returned to their outdoor home.
+Instead, they should be neutered, vaccinated, and returned to their outdoor home.

 Trap-Neuter-Return works.
 No more kittens.
-Their lives and health are improved, and the population stabilizes and declines over time.
+Cats' lives and health are improved, and the population stabilizes and declines over time.
 The behaviors and stresses associated with mating, such as yowling and fighting, stop.